delabassee/java-lab/lab3-helidon.md

 ![](./images/lab3-1.png " ")

-If you check the newly generated project (`tree -C myproject`), you will notice it is a Maven project:
+Go into the project directory (`cd java-devlive`), and check the newly generated project (`tree -C .`).
+You should notice it is a Maven project:
 * there is `pom.xml`,
-* sources are located in `src/main/java/mypackage`,
+* sources are located in `src/main/java/com/devlive/`,
-* tests are located in `src/test/java/mypackage`, etc.
+* tests are located in `src/test/java/com/devlive/`, etc.

 ![](./images/lab3-2.png " ")

 ## Build and test an Helidon project

-You can build the Helidon project using the `mvn package` command in the `myproject` directory.
+You can build the Helidon project using the `mvn package` command in the `java-devlive` directory.

 ![](./images/lab3-3.png " ")